CityMind-Lab/UrbanVLP/README.md

 Streetview Imagery can be collected from [Baidu Map](https://lbsyun.baidu.com/).

-For downstream data please refer to data source in our paper and retrieve the data based on the center point coordinates of the satellite imagery.
+For downstream data please refer to data sources in our paper and retrieve the data based on the center point coordinates of the satellite imagery.

 We preprocess the dataset to save time in training.
 ```